Kuro-Company/FlaVR/src/content/legal/ja/minors-info.md

 ---
-title: Privacy Policy
+title: Information for Minors
-description: Too late we're already in your walls.
-How your data is collected and handled by this website.
+description: why did we even need to write this
 updatedDate: 2024-04-07T20:09:44+00:00
 ---